-Our matchmaker Danielle on how we can take this pseudo-holiday as an invitation to stop using ‘single’ as a four letter word
+Our in-house matchmaker Danielle weighs in on how to take this pseudo-holiday as an invitation to stop using ‘single’ as a four letter word.

 It’s November 11th — happy National Singles Day to you!!!

-National Singles Day is all thanks to a group of partnerless students who attended China’s Nanjing University in the 90s.
+National Singles Day came into being thanks to a group of partner-free students who attended China’s Nanjing University in the 90s.
 Way before self-care and self-love were trendy they wanted to celebrate their status and have an excuse to shop for themselves for a day.
 The charming reason why they chose November 11th?
 Because 11/11 looks like a group of single sticks!
 Adorable!

 Old stigmas (and pop culture tropes) die hard.
 I was watching an episode of The League from 2011, which was juuust before online dating really became a thing.
 Andre is the show’s hapless, perpetually single also-ran, always on the prowl but with terrible dating instincts and an even worse wardrobe.
 He shows his friends his online dating profile (NSFW) and is mercilessly teased for needing to succumb to dating on the internet (Sidebar: in kind of a cool ironic twist, The League is now the name of an elite dating app which has 100,000 Americans on their waitlist).

 The implication on the show was that is that only a certain kind of guy dates online and that the women who would be waiting there would be literally Shrek.
 Time has flipped that notion on its head.
 Today, online communication is the safe haven, a way to “put yourself out there” without actually ever going out-there.
-Even pre-pandemic, I observed that people were terrified to approach someone in a social setting, and would instead DM them from across the room or try to find them on a location-based app like Grindr.
+Even before the 2020 pandemic made us all forget how to socialize, I observed that people were terrified to approach someone in a social setting, and would instead DM them from across the room or even try to find them on a location-based app like Grindr.

 So if the stigma of online dating has slowly melted away, why haven’t the stereotypes about the daters themselves?
 My gen Z brother in law told me it is no longer cool to be ordinary, that identities are currency — the more the better.
 But where identifiers like “fat” or “Indian” and even “nasty” have been reclaimed with this kind of pride, “single” has not enjoyed such a status change.

-I’ve noticed that single is seen to be, by nature, a temporary state of being.
+The difference is, perhaps, that being single is seen as being its own identity, but a temporary state of being.
 If it’s just a stop on the train to marriage-town, there would be no impetus to build an identity around it.
-But as nice Jewish girls like Tracee Ellis Ross and Fran Drescher can attest, being single has become a valid and conscious choice for many.
-There is power in the notion of a constituency of one that you choose to solely serve.
-Learning to enjoy one’s own company and find happiness in solitude is now as Insta-worthy an act as a photo of a fresh new relationship.
+But as nice Jewish girls like Tracee Ellis Ross and Fran Drescher have attested in the past, being single has become a valid and conscious choice for many.
+There is power in the notion of learning to enjoy one’s own company and choosing to be happiest in solitude.

 Even the tropes are shifting.
 In the series finale (spoiler alert!!!) of Crazy Ex Girlfriend, main character Rebecca has to choose between three men and chooses… none of them.
 This tracks because the show is the brainchild of comedian Rachel Bloom who is #selfrelationshipgoals in real life, too.
 She also has an epic rap battle (extremely NSFW) with her childhood Hebrew school nemesis — totally irrelevant, 100% fantastic.